 Draining the swamp will allow you to get to the bottom of the problem.
-Find out – What’s driving the behavior?
-What's the unmet need?
-Uncover that.
-Then you can find a better way to meet it..
+Find out what’s driving the behaviour.

-Once you have cleared the resistance to allowing change, all you need to do is reinforce whatever healthier behaviors the client wants, instead.
+Once you have cleared the resistance to allowing change, all you need to do is reinforce whatever healthier behaviours the client wants, instead.
 Make that their new habit.
 Simple, huh?

 The secret to healing is no secret at all.